Lugdunum3D/Lugdunum/doc/guidelines.md

 ## Function Declarations and Definitions

-The return type, function name and parameters should be on the same line.
+The return type, function name, and parameters should be on the same line.

 **Example:**
 ```cpp